Today we are talking about the best Nikon lens for portraits and wedding photography.

 It does have an FS motor, so when you are focusing, it will be pretty quiet.

-Another good thing about this lens is that I really like the autofocus.
+Another good thing about this lens is that I like the autofocus.

-And another bad thing that’s easy to fix is that it’s not really a bad thing for me, but it is for some people.
+Another bad thing that’s easy to fix is that it’s not bad for me but for some people.

 Because it does produce some vignetting on a bright day, but you can always fix that when you post-process it or edit it.